DeveloperC286/aws_lambda_language_benchmarking/nodejs/aws/README.md

-# AWS Lambda Benchmarking - Node.js
+# AWS Lambda Language Benchmarking - Node.js

 ## AWS Lambda - Zip File
 In order to ship the Node.js source code to AWS for usage in a Lambda the source code needs correctly zipped up, along with the Lambda layers dependencies.